Home » Do You Need Plumbers Tape for Shower Head?

 There are two types of Plumbers Tape:

-• PTFE Tape – This is the most common type of Plumbers Tape.
-It is made of 100% PTFE and is used in applications where a strong seal is required, such as in plumbing and industrial applications.
+• PTFE Tape: This is the most common type of Plumbers Tape.
+Manufacturers make it out of 100% PTFE and use it in applications requiring a strong seal, such as plumbing and industrial applications.

-• Fiberglass Tape – This type of Plumbers Tape is made of PTFE and fiberglass.
-It is less expensive than PTFE tape and is used in applications where a less strong seal is required, such as electrical applications.
+• Fiberglass Tape: The manufacturers make this Plumbers Tape from PTFE and fiberglass.
+It costs less than PTFE tape, and people use it in applications that require a less strong seal, such as electrical applications.

 Color Codes of Plumbers Tape and Their Uses